Psycho-Octopus/compiler/README.md

 ## QUBE compiler
-compiler...
+A poorly written compiler...

-Little side project, i might come back to it.
+Just a little side project, I might come back to it.

 ## Example
 ``` go